lrscy/Framework_on_PyTorch/README.md

 # Overview

 The framework is built based on PyTorch framework, mainly used on training and testing model.
+Evaluation runs after each epoch.

 # Usage